Validate apps against company policies in a CI pipeline

 - In the dialog, type the project ID, and then click Shut down to delete the project.

-- Learn the Best practices for policy management with Anthos Config Management and GitLab.
+- Learn the Best practices for policy management with Config Sync, Policy Controller and Config Controller and GitLab.